 7. At what time must a scrutineer be appointed?

-A scrutineer can be assigned at any time upon completion and submission of Form C6, available on our website or in paper format at the District.
+A scrutineer can be assigned at any time upon completion and submission of Form C-6, also available in paper format at the Municipal Hall.

 8. What are the restrictions around signage that candidates should be aware of?

 All candidate signage and advertising must adhere to the District’s sign bylaw and the campaign financing regulations administered by Elections BC.
-More information on Elections BC rules and regulations can be found here: https://elections.bc.ca/local-elections/advertising-rules/local-advertising-sponsors/
+More information on Elections BC rules and regulations can be found on the elections bc website.

 9. Would you please let me know if North Saanich is hosting a meet and greet with the candidates?